NaniiiGock/DataEngineering/README.md

 Put into .env file your keys and passwords

-Start OMIO with your username and password:
+Start MINIO with your username and password:

 docker run -p 9000:9000 -p 9001:9001 --name minio \
   -e "MINIO_ROOT_USER=<<<your_username>>>" \